porsche-design-system/porsche-design-system/packages/components/src/components/navigation/tabs-bar/tabs-bar.code.md

 ## Accessibility

 The `<p-tabs-bar` component is detached from the content which belongs to the active tab.
 We provide the necessary `role="tab"` and  `tab-index` on the tabs inside the component.
-To be truly accessible every tab needs a `aria-controls` attribute with a uniq id.
-The top container of your content needs the `role="tabpanel"` and the attribute `aria-labelledby` which gets the same uniq id as the according tab (`aria-controls`).
+To be truly accessible every tab needs a `aria-controls` attribute with a unique id.
+The top container of your content needs the `role="tabpanel"` and the attribute `aria-labelledby` which gets the same unique id as the according tab (`aria-controls`).

 If you care about accessibility and think this is too much work, have a look at the [Tabs](#/components/tabs#code) where we handle everything for you.